Soumya007-developer/Winter-Research-VIT/README.md

 MOTIVATION

-It is clear that even if a person is not completely devoid of sight, a trivial task like walking is a tough one in itself.
-Moreover, individuals with sight impairments feel helpless and dependent on other people to go around their surroundings.
+It is clear that even if a person is not completely devoid of sight, a trivial task like walking is a tough one in itself.Moreover, individuals with sight impairments feel helpless and dependent on other people to go around their surroundings.
 It may well be the case that overly helpful people make them feel inferior and this can easily take a toll on their mental health.

 Another aspect of their lives is keeping or even finding a permanent job.
 Employers who are willing to take the risk feel they are a liability.
 Their assumption is based on the fact that a person who couldn’t even steer across his desk, how would he or she do the work assigned to them.
 This is not only a blow to their self esteem but also a major setback financially